 • Your code will change if you receive so-called ‘benefits in kind’ from your company or employer, such as a company vehicle.

 • If you receive any state benefits that are taxable.

 Most tax codes start with a number and end with a letter.
 The numbers are to indicate how much personal allowance you’re entitled to before tax is payable.
 Multiply the number element by ten, as in 1,185 x 10 = 11,850 ( the full personal allowance for 2018/19), to see how much your personal allowance is for the year.
 The letter at the end reflects your particular situation in the present tax year and how it affects your personal allowance.

 The tax code letters are as follows:

 The most common of all tax codes, L means you are under 65 and are eligible for the full personal allowance, the amount you can earn before paying tax.
-For 2017/18 this is 1150L.
+For 2018/19 this is 1185L.

 This letter appears as a prefix to your tax code and applies if you have additional untaxed earnings that exceed your personal allowance.
 This could occur if you are paying back taxes from a previous year, receiving benefits in kind, or receiving taxable state benefits.